Metropolitan Nashville Police Department: Operation Safer Streets

 Since 2005, the Metropolitan Nashville Police Department has been involved in Operation Safer Streets.
 Due to the growing gang problem on the streets of Nashville with gangs such as Kurdish Pride, Brown Pride, MS-13, Bloods, and Crips, the department has set up surveillance in the South Nashville neighborhoods to put pressure on the gang members.
 The team had originally only 14 officers who worked Friday, Saturday, and Sunday.
 These 14 officers stepped up Patrol in areas that have had a high concentration of gang activity, which include Madison and Antioch areas.
 In March 2008, the department added 23 more officers to the anti-gang team.
 Then-Chief of Police Ronal W. Serpas stated that this step up in patrol was intended to send a message that he would not tolerate gang activity in Nashville.

 In August 2009 Nashville appeared on Season Five Episode 11 ("Hunt and Kill") of the TV Show Gangland featuring the street gang, "Brown Pride".
 This show highlights several local gang members, both arrested and out on the street, who talk about their lives in the gangs.

 Activists disputes that Operation Safer Streets is effective and alleges that the program has disproportionately affected black and brown neighborhoods.

 Nashville School Shooting

-On March 27, 2023, officers from the Metropolitan Nashville Police Department responded to the 2023 Nashville school shooting at the Covenant Presbyterian Church's Covenant School, where 7 people died; 3 students, 3 teachers, and the shooter, a transgender man named Aiden Hale (born Audrey Elizabeth Hale), who is a former student of the school.
+On March 27, 2023, officers from the Metropolitan Nashville Police Department responded to the 2023 Nashville school shooting at the Covenant Presbyterian Church's Covenant School, where 7 people died; 3 students, 3 teachers, and the shooter, a transgender man named Aiden Hale (born Audrey Elizabeth Hale), who was a former student of the school.
 It took Police just 14 minutes from the first 911 call being placed at 10:13am local time, to the shooter being killed by police, at 10:27am local time.
-The shooting gives out a stark contrast to how authorities in Uvalde responded to the Uvalde school shooting back in May 24, 2022, where officers waited for 77 minutes, before a United States Border Patrol BORTAC team killed the shooter.
+The shooting gives out a stark contrast to how authorities in Uvalde responded to the Uvalde school shooting back on May 24, 2022, where officers waited for 77 minutes, before a United States Border Patrol BORTAC team killed the shooter.